Meters to Measure Dirty Electricity

 Read-out LCD, large font LED, very small font LCD, large font

-Sound Indicator (buzzing sound increases as more DE is found; will pick up any AM radio on the wiring) Yes (cannot be turned off) Yes (can be turned off) No
+Sound Indicator (buzzing sound increases as more DE is found; will also pick up any AM radio on the wiring) Yes (cannot be turned off) Yes (can be turned off) No

 Satic Dirty Electricity (Line EMI) Meter